mikeos-tech/dictionary-sync/README.md

       git push -u origin main

-You will then be able to push subsequent changes you make using the command.
+You will then be able to push subsequent changes you make, if you need to manually using the command.

       git push